AustralianSynchrotron/ansto-simplon-api/README.md

    > export AS_API_OPENAPI_URL=/openapi.json
    >```

-4. **Start the ZMQ Consumer**
+## Example usage

-Once the simulated SIMPLON API is up and running, you can verify its functionality by running the ZMQ receiver and triggering the detector:
+Once the simulated SIMPLON API is up and running, you can verify its functionality by:

+1. **Starting the ZMQ Consumer**

 ```bash
 python examples/receiver.py
 ```

-5. **Arm, trigger and disarm the detector**
+2. **Triggering the detector**

-Finally run the arm, trigger, and disarm script as follows:
+You can arm, trigger, and disarm the detector using the following script:
 ```bash
 python examples/trigger_detector.py
 ```